-- 10.1.
-Where necessary, your line manager / Principal will arrange to meet with you as soon as is possible after receiving your written application.
-We will inform you if there is a delay in arranging this meeting.
-Your line manager / Principal may discuss your request with your line manager and make any necessary enquiries regarding your proposals prior to the meeting. - 10.2.
-You may bring a colleague to the meeting if you wish who may be your trade union representative or another work colleague.
-Your trade union representative or work colleague will be entitled to speak during the meeting and confer privately with you, but may not answer questions on your behalf. - 10.3.
-The meeting will be used to discuss the working arrangements you have requested.
-You will be able to explain how the arrangements will benefit you as well as what impact your proposed working arrangements will have on your work and that of your colleagues, team / department.
-If the arrangements you have requested cannot be accommodated, discussion at the meeting also provides an opportunity to explore possible alternative working arrangements. - 10.4.
-The Line manager / Principal may suggest starting new working arrangements under an initial trial period to ensure that they meet your needs and those of your team / department.
+10.1 Where consultation is necessary, your line manager / Principal will arrange to meet with you as soon as is possible after receiving your written application.
+Your line manager / Principal may discuss your

+- request with your line manager and make any necessary enquiries regarding your proposals prior to the meeting. - 10.2 You may bring a colleague to the meeting if you wish who may be your trade union representative or another work colleague.
+Your trade union representative or work colleague will be entitled to speak during the meeting and confer privately with you, but may not answer questions on your behalf. - 10.3 The meeting will be used to discuss the working arrangements you have requested and for the Academy / Trust to carefully assess the effect of the requested change for the school and you including the potential benefits or other impacts of accepting or rejecting your request.
+The meeting also provides an opportunity to explore possible alternative working arrangements. - 10.4 The Line manager / Principal may suggest starting new working arrangements under an initial trial period to ensure that they meet your needs and those of your team / department.
 We will set a review date to meet with you again shortly before the end of the trial period to discuss how the new arrangements are working.